It Starts With You

 A Basement in Syracuse

 What happened next was one of the largest grassroots manufacturing efforts of the 21st century.
-The design was downloaded around the globe.
-Teachers, librarians, retired military people, registered nurses, actors, children, volunteers, everyday people, began 3D printing face shields.
-In just two months, more than 3.5 million Budmen face shields were produced from that original file.
+The design spread worldwide.
+Teachers, librarians, retirees, nurses, actors — everyday people — began printing face shields.

-Those four people: Isaac Budmen, Stephanie (Keefe) Budmen, Scott Antonacci, and Harold Watkins, strangers until that point, quickly realized they shared something deeper: a belief in practical, purpose-driven problem solving.
+Those four people: Isaac Budmen, Stephanie (Keefe) Budmen, Scott Antonacci, and Harold Watkins, strangers until that point, realized they shared something deeper: a belief in practical, purpose-driven problem solving.

 A company is born, not from ambition, but alignment.
 That company became Think Variant.